MicrosoftDocs/win32/desktop-src/Virtual/geterror-msvm-concretejob.md

 ---
 title: GetError method of the Msvm\_ConcreteJob class
-description: When the job is executing or has terminated without error, then this method does not return a CIM\_Error instance. ms.assetid: '59a0d015-e851-4b5e-a3da-c74ceb916e6c'
+description: When the job is executing or has terminated without error, then this method does not return a CIM\_Error instance. ms.assetid: 59a0d015-e851-4b5e-a3da-c74ceb916e6c
+keywords:
+- GetError method Hyper-V
-keywords: ["GetError method Hyper-V", "GetError method Hyper-V , Msvm_ConcreteJob class", "Msvm_ConcreteJob class Hyper-V , GetError method"]
+- GetError method Hyper-V , Msvm_ConcreteJob class
+- Msvm_ConcreteJob class Hyper-V , GetError method
 topic_type:
 - apiref
 api_name: